Mr Graeme Naftel, Head of Junior School

 Annabelle has been teaching since 2007, working in both the public and independent sectors.
 Prior to joining the AISM team, she taught at Wenona School for Girls on Sydney's North Shore, leading Years 3 and 4 as acting Stage Coordinator.
 Annabelle has a passion for developing student critical and creative thinking skills, and this forms the basis of her teaching philosophy.
 In previous roles she has initiated a variety of student leadership and service learning programs and supported the creation and development of a whole-school student representative council.
 Annabelle and her husband moved to Kuala Lumpur from Sydney in 2014.
 She loves travel, music and experiencing the exciting and diverse culture of Malaysia.

-Mr Elliot Stephen Roberts, Junior School Co Curricular Activities Coordinator and ICT Facilitator
+Ms Dale Spinks, Junior School Co Curricular Activities Coordinator

 Ms Yen Wey Ang, Early Learning Centre Teacher